 You can apply for a library card online at www.bedfordlibrary.org and click on the get a card button.
 Fill out the form.
 A library staff member will contact you.
 A Texas ID/DL will be required when you pick up the library card from the drive-up window.
 Children must have a parent or guardian apply for them.
 If you have questions, email firstname.lastname@example.org

 Patrons can return materials through the Library’s dropbox on the north side of the building 24/7.
 There will be no overdue fines during the Library closure.
-For the health and safety of the community and staff, all returned materials will be quarantined for 72 hours before being checked in.
+For the health and safety of the community and staff, all returned materials will be quarantined for 72 hours after checkin.

 Patrons can still pay for overdue fines and lost item fees at the library Information Desk or online at bedfordlibrary.org.
 Log in to your Library account (Login: 14 digit card number, no spaces | Password: Last 4 digits of card number by default), click ‘Your Fines’ in the menu on the left, then click the ‘Pay Now with SmartPay’ button.